DickinsonCollege/FarmData/FARMDATA1.3/README.txt

-Welcome to FARMDATA, version 1.2
+Welcome to FARMDATA, version 1.3

-PLEASE read the upgrade instructions if you are upgrading from version 1.0 or 1.1!
+PLEASE read the upgrade instructions if you are upgrading from an earlier version!

 FARMDATA is licensed under the Gnu General Public License, version 3.0.
 Please see the file gpl-3.0.txt included with this download, or